The Dungeon Master

 Many believe to have seen the witch near the roads during the cold winter nights.
 To Fargus, if what the travelers have seen is true, it could mean Cassandra is back, possibly hiding in her old study of the tower of the Beholder, plotting her revenge.

-After all, it was her who kept the beholder prisoner and forced him to protect the village while he and his men were in battle.
+After all, it was she who kept the beholder prisoner and forced him to protect the village while he and his men were in battle.
 It is also her who had to bear the shame of having failed to protect her lord.

-Barely having escaped the fire and with a maddening rage for what the villagers had done, the beholder spent the next ten years lost in a useless revenge as he tried again and again to approach the village.
+Barely having escaped the fire and with a maddening rage for what the villagers had done, the beholder spent the next ten years lost in useless revenge as he tried again and again to approach the village.

 It wasn’t until the witch’s magic began to fade that the beholder was able to make his way to Leda.
 Inside the tower, the beholder found the fishermen’s missing children half transformed.
 The curse had passed from the wombs of the mothers to the sons and daughters of those who ate the flesh of the beholder’s babies.
 Upon seeing the crude metamorphosis and recognizing part of himself in the children of the fishermen, in his madness, the aberration began to raise them as if they were his own.